silverfin/silverfin-cli/README.md

 silverfin update-shared-part --shared-part <handle>
 ```

-### Adding a shared part to a reconciliation
+### Adding a shared part to a template

-When you `include` a shared part in one of your reconciliations, you need to add it to create their link.
-You can add a shared part to a reconciliation using the following command:
+When you `include` a shared part in one of your templates, for example a reconciliation text, you need to add it to create their link.
+You can add a shared part to a reconciliation text using the following command:

 ```bash
 silverfin add-shared-part --handle <handle> --shared-part <handle>